-This section provides examples of populating a PDE record for LICS-eligible beneficiaries in all benefit phases and at all LI eligibility levels for 2006 based on LICS categories.
-There are examples of the "lesser of" test, a straddle claim, Level III beneficiaries in plans with varying deductible amounts, and an Over-the-Counter (OTC) drug.
+This section provides examples of populating a PDE record for LICS-eligible beneficiaries in all benefit phases and at all LI eligibility categories for 2006.
+There are examples of the "lesser of" test, a straddle claim, Category 4 beneficiaries in plans with varying deductible amounts, and an Over-the-Counter (OTC) drug.
 The following PDE record fields are highlighted:

 - Drug Coverage Status Code

 - Catastrophic Coverage Code

 - Patient Pay Amount

 - Low Income Cost-Sharing Subsidy Amount (LICS Amount)

 - Covered D Plan Paid Amount (CPP)

 - Non-covered Plan Paid Amount (NPP)

 - Other TrOOP Amount